f1lby/p2pblocklists/README.md

 * You have a firewall which is DENY ALL, and wish to 'punch a few holes in it' for specific providers or organisations (ORGIP) - you may find your network provider listed here.
 * You wish to block network access from a specific provider / organisation (ORGIP).
 * OSINT - Discovery of IP address from an organisation name.
+* You want to launch a port scan and want to ensure you exclude certain organisations or countries to reduce the risk of complaints (U.S Department of Defense can get upset when subjected to a scan!).
+I'm not going to discuss the legalities (or illegalities) of such activities.
+That's between you, your lawyer and your local law enforcement!

 The lists can be adapted to suit your needs and the information within applied to commercial enterprise-grade and open source firewalls.